ymath-io/ymath.io/content/courses/floating-point/index.md.md

 Progressively larger sizes of integers give us more and more range, and we choose the size appropriate to our use case.

 Representing real numbers proves trickier.
 Because there are infinite real numbers in any range, we can never represent every number in a given range.
-One option is to choose an arbitrary denominator and store a standard integer, then treat that
+One option is to choose an arbitrary denominator and store the numerator of a fraction; if we use a $32$-bit integer and a denominator of $2^{16}$, we can represent numbers in the range

+$0$

 [^1]: Unsigned integers store positive values only

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDcxMzUyODY0LDY4NjY5NTE5NF19
+eyJoaXN0b3J5IjpbMTkxNzUwMzc1NCw2ODY2OTUxOTRdfQ==
 -->